Wisconsin vs. SMU College Basketball Predictions & Picks - November 22

 Wisconsin vs. SMU Predictions & Picks: Spread, Total - November 22

-Wednesday's contest at Suncoast Credit Union Arena has the Wisconsin Badgers (3-2) squaring off against the SMU Mustangs (4-1) at 8:30 PM (on November 22).
-Our computer prediction projects a 73-69 win for Wisconsin, who is a small favorite based on our model.
+Wednesday's game between the Wisconsin Badgers (3-2) and SMU Mustangs (4-1) matching up at Suncoast Credit Union Arena has a projected final score of 73-69 (according to our computer prediction) in favor of Wisconsin, who is listed as a small favorite by our model.
+The game will start at 8:30 PM ET on November 22.

-According to our computer prediction, SMU projects to cover the 7.5-point spread in its matchup versus Wisconsin.
-The over/under is listed at 138.5, and the two teams are projected to hit the over.
+Based on our computer prediction, SMU projects to cover the 7.5-point spread in its matchup versus Wisconsin.
+The over/under is listed at 138.5, and the two teams are projected to exceed it.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!